 Once your Form F assessment is complete, along with your assessor, you will attend the fostering panel which is made up of different professionals from health, education and social work backgrounds.
 They will read and discuss your assessment and may ask some questions to clarify any information.
 The panel will make a recommendation to Ideal Fostering regarding whether you should be approved as a foster carer(s) or whether the assessment should be deferred to the next panel meeting if more information is needed.

-Within two weeks of attending the panel meeting, the Agency Decision Maker will write to you to confirm whether he agrees with the panel's recommendation.
+Within two weeks of attending the panel meeting, the Agency Decision Maker will write to you to confirm whether there is an agreement with the panel's recommendation.
 It is at this point that you will be approved as a foster carer for Ideal Fostering.
 You will be allocated a supervising social worker who will work with you and support you through your fostering journey.